 The question that comes to fore is how these combinations relate to each other and impact on each other.
-To these ends, we will conduct a study on the use of preference votes in local elections in Flanders which we will be introduced in the next section.
-As it is not always easy to disentangle in this context 'centralized national personalization' from 'decentralized national personalization' and as the number of observation of 'centralized national personalization' is low, we often merge these two categories into one, i.e. 'national personalization'.
+To these ends, we will conduct a study on the use of preference votes in local elections in

+Flanders which we will be introduced in the next section.
+As it is not always easy to disentangle in this context 'centralized national personalization' from 'decentralized national personalization' and as the number of observations of 'centralized national personalization' (induced by national party leaders) is low, we often merge these two categories into one, i.e. 'national personalization'.
+We assume that for lists in municipalities where no national politician figures on the candidate list, voters will be more likely to cast a list vote, as a surrogate for the absent national politician.
+'National personalization' leads in these municipalities to a lower number of preference votes.

-3. Preference voting in flexible list PR-systems
+4. Preference voting in flexible list PR-systems

 Based on the electoral formula, electoral systems can be divided into three broad groups: majoritarian systems, systems of proportional representation (PR) and mixed systems (Farrell 2011, Reilly, Ellis, and Reynolds 2005).
-In majoritarian systems, typically a candidate who obtains most votes is elected, while in PR-systems, the aim is to provide equivalence between the share of votes of parties and their share of seats in parliament.
+In majoritarian systems, typically a candidate who obtains most votes in an electoral district is elected, while in PR-systems, the aim is to provide equivalence between the share of votes of parties and their share of seats in parliament.
 In PR-systems, seats are first distributed among parties.
 How these seats are then divided between candidates of the same party, is another crucial question.
 There are three possible variations: an open list PR-system in which seats are entirely distributed based on preference votes, a closed list PR-system in which seats are entirely distributed according to a list order determined by the party, and a flexible list PR-system which combines elements of both open and close list systems (Carey and Shugart 1995).